Bob Cole (sportscaster): Colour commentators

-Cole's long time colour commentator on HNIC was Harry Neale.
-They were first teamed up in the 1986–87 season.
-From 1987 to 2007, they broadcast 20 Stanley Cup Finals together.
+Cole's long-time colour commentator on HNIC was Harry Neale, who first teamed up in the 1986–87 season.
+From 1987 to 2007, the pair together called 20 Stanley Cup Finals, the 1998, 2002, 2006 Winter Olympics, the 1996 World Cup of Hockey, and 2004 World Cup of Hockey for CBC.
 Prior to that, his usual partners included Gary Dornhoefer, Mickey Redmond, or John Davidson.
 Dick Irvin Jr. also often joined his broadcast team as a third man in the booth for big games.
-Since the departure of both Neale and Irvin, Jr., his usual color commentators were either Garry Galley and/or Greg Millen.
+Following the departures of Neale and Irvin, Jr., his usual broadcast partners were either Garry Galley or Greg Millen.

 Curling

 Prior to his career in broadcasting, Cole was a successful curler, playing in the 1971 and 1975 Briers as the skip for the Newfoundland team.
-He also played in the 1965 and 1973 Canadian mixed championship.
+In 1971, he led his team of Les Bowering, Ken Ellis and Alex Andrews to a 4–6 record.
+At the 1975 Brier, he led his team of Joseph Power Jr., Andrews and Andrew Baird to a 1–10 record.
+He also played in the 1965 and 1973 Canadian mixed championship, playing second for Dave Pedley in 1965 and skipping in 1973.
+The Pedley-led rink finished with a 4–6 record at the 1965 Mixed, and Cole led Newfoundland to a 4–6 record at the 1973 Mixed.

+Death

+Cole died in St. John's, Newfoundland and Labrador due to natural causes on April 24, 2024; he was 90.

 Awards

 In 2007, Cole captured his first Gemini Award in the area of Sports Play-by-Play.

-Cole was inducted into the Hockey Hall of Fame in 1996 as the recipient of the Foster Hewitt Memorial Award for broadcasting excellence.
+Cole was honoured in the Hockey Hall of Fame in 1996 as the recipient of the Foster Hewitt Memorial Award for broadcasting excellence.

 In 2022, he was named the recipient of the Academy of Canadian Cinema and Television's Lifetime Achievement Award at the 10th Canadian Screen Awards.

 Other

-Cole received an honorary Doctorate of Laws from Memorial University of Newfoundland in St. John's in 2002.
+Cole received an honorary Doctorate of Laws from Memorial University of Newfoundland in St. John's in October 2002.

 In early 2016, Cole had a cameo at the end of Simple Plan's album Taking One for the Team, calling a fictional hockey game involving the band; he concluded the call with, "Oh my goodness, can you believe it?
 Just like that, Simple Plan have won the game!".

-On September 23, 2016, Cole was appointed to the Order of Canada.
+On September 23, 2016, Cole was appointed a Member of the Order of Canada.

-Cole's voice could be heard in the CBC 2013 TV film The Magic Hockey Skates (based on the book of the same name).

 From 2010 to 2014, Cole was the Voice of the Republic on the CBC TV series Republic of Doyle.
+His voice could also be heard in the CBC 2013 TV film The Magic Hockey Skates (based on the book of the same name).